kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 ### Front Matter
 <!--TODO: Word definition formatting  -->
-Front Matter: _the pages, such as the title page and preface, that precede the main text of a book._
+> _The pages, such as the title page and preface, that precede the main text of a book._

-In a Jekyll setting, Front Matter tells Jekyll that this file is special and to treat the values between the triple-dashed lines as configuration.
+In a Jekyll setting, _Front Matter_ tells Jekyll that this file is special and to treat the values between the triple-dashed lines as configuration.

 Add the following YAML front matter block to the post you created: